ludovicocaldara/misc-labs/ebr-online/ebr/human-resources/README.md

 ALTER SESSION SET EDITION=v1;
 ```

-This changeset must always be run in the changelog before other changelogs are executed (in case liquibase disconnects and reconnects again due to errors), so we will call it with the parameter `runAlways=true`:
+The first two changesets must always run in the changelog before other changelogs are executed (in case liquibase disconnects and reconnects again due to errors), so we will call it with the parameter `runAlways=true`:

 ```
 <?xml version="1.0" encoding="UTF-8"?>